cari-in/cari-in-backend/README.md

 4. Test the APIs in Postman
 5. Run and test the apps

+### Additional
+App.yaml and dockerfile needed to deploy to the cloud

 ### Update Features
 Comming soon to be announced